s0d3s/s0d3s/README.md

 </div>

 I am a **jack-of-all-trades** programmer proficient in various domains,<br>
-capable of tackling any coding challenge with expertise and versatility 🥴
+capable of tackling any coding challenge using my expertise and versatility 🥴

 ### I am easily interested in everything that can be related to: